-Participants in the PIMF Vocal Performance Program – which contains both musical theater and opera training- will perform a variety of selections from beloved vocal masterpieces, including children’s choruses for the younger participants.
-At the same time, students will discover the many levels of preparation and production that are required to create compelling musical and opera theater performances.
+Participants in the PIMF Music Theatre & Opera Program will perform a variety of selections from beloved vocal masterpieces, which include music appropriate for every age!
+The students will receive hands-on training to discover the many levels of preparation and production that are required to create compelling music and opera theatre performances.

 W. A. Mozart

-Daily instruction will focus on the essentials of vocal health and technique, how to present a character and convey emotions through stagecraft and acting skills, the importance of music theory and how it affects the dramatic impact of the performancee, the history of musical theater, and much more.
+Daily instruction will focus on the essentials of vocal health and technique, how to present a character and convey emotions through stagecraft and acting skills, the importance of music theory and how it affects the dramatic impact of the performance, set construction, costumes and makeup, and much more.
 Group instruction (as well as optional private voice lessons) will encourage the singer to love the performance experience by finding his or her true voice.
 A variety of repertoire will be selected to match the abilities of young singers.
 All campers will participate in either group or solo performances in the Grand Finale Showcase.

 Who Can Attend:

-Students of all ages (8-18) and skill levels – from the beginner to the seasoned singer – are welcome and encouraged to attend.
+Students of all ages (8-18) and skill levels – from the beginner to pre-professionals – are welcome and encouraged to attend.